 It is a norm to only marry an Aryan as they believe in racial purity, However, with education creeping in and doors opening out to the youngsters, a lot of the newer lot have married outside.
 They are not easily accepted back into the village and hence, have made homes in places like Leh.
 Polygamy or multiple marriages are very common.

-I had heard rumors about how German women came to the Dahanu villages to conceive – all in a bid to get a pure Aryan bloodline.
+I had heard rumors about how German women came to the Dahanu village in Ladakh to conceive – all in a bid to get a pure Aryan bloodline.
 Curious about Pregnancy tourism, we asked Sonam.
 He smiled and said – “There were some ladies who came but now, they no longer come”.
 Beyond this, he was quite shy to speak any more.

 The typical occupation of the Aryan men is farming – largely apricot.
 They not only sell apricot in all forms but make apricot jam as well.
 The farmers also, rear goat, cow and yaks.
 Their normal food includes Yak milk along with Wheat (referred to as Papa) and vegetables.
 The newer generation of Aryans has started serving the Indian army and are posted in the nearby camps.